Trump denies Haiti slur amid fallout from ‘shithole’ comment

-President Donald Trump on Friday appeared to deny he insulted Haiti and African nations as "shithole countries" but admitted he used “tough” language during a discussion about an immigration deal with lawmakers.
+President Donald Trump on Friday denied that he had insulted Haitians amid an uproar about his reported description of African nations as "shithole countries" during a meeting on immigration with lawmakers.

 "The language used by me at the DACA meeting was tough, but this was not the language used," Trump tweeted.
 "What was really tough was the outlandish proposal made — a big setback for DACA!"

-On Thursday, Trump used vulgar language during a meeting with a bipartisan group of senators at the White House, a Democratic aide briefed on the meeting told NBC News.
-When they were talking about Haiti, Trump questioned why Haitians should be given specific consideration, two sources briefed on the conversation said.
+On Thursday, Trump used vulgar language during a meeting with a bipartisan group of senators at the White House, a Democratic aide briefed on the meeting told NBC News Thursday.

+Sen. Dick Durbin, D-Ill., who was present at the meeting and spoke to reporters Friday, confirmed the president's remarks and said that the media reports were accurate.
+In recounting the meeting, Durbin suggested that Trump's "shitholes" slur was aimed at African nations.

+Two sources and Durbin said that when the discussion turned to Haiti, Trump questioned why Haitians should be given specific consideration.

-“Why do we need more Haitians, take them out,” he said, according to sources.
-Someone else in the room responded: “Because if you do, it will be obvious why.”
+"Why do we need more Haitians?
+Take them out," he said, according to sources.

 The White House issued a statement Thursday that did not deny the remarks.
-But Trump wrote Friday that he, "Never said anything derogatory about Haitians other than Haiti is, obviously, a very poor and troubled country."
+But Trump tweeted Friday that he never said "anything derogatory about Haitians other than Haiti is, obviously, a very poor and troubled country."

 "Never said 'take them out.'
 Made up by Dems.
 I have a wonderful relationship with Haitians.
 Probably should record future meetings — unfortunately, no trust!" he added.

 "And then he went on when we started to describe the immigration from Africa that was being protected in this bipartisan measure.
 That's when he used these vile and vulgar comments, calling the nations they come from 'shitholes.'
-The exact word used by the president, not just once, but repeatedly."
+The exact word used by the president, not just once, but repeatedly," the Illinois Democrat said.

+"In the course of his comments, (the president) said things which were hate-filled, vile and racist.
+I use those words advisedly," Durbin said.
+"I understand how powerful they are, but I cannot believe that in the history of the White House and that Oval Office, any president has ever spoken the words that I personally heard our president speak yesterday.
+You've seen the comments in the press; I’ve not read one of them that's inaccurate."

 Condemnation of Trump's earlier comments poured in from around the U.S and the world.